apache/fluo/README.md

 There are several ways to run Fluo (listed in order of increasing difficulty):

 * [quickstart] - Starts a MiniFluo instance that is configured to run a word count application
-* [fluo-dev] - Command-line tool for running Fluo and its dependencies on a single machine
+* [fluo-dev] - Automated tool that sets up Fluo and its dependencies on a single machine
-* [Zetten] - Command-line tool that launches an AWS cluster and sets up Fluo/Accumulo on it
+* [Zetten] - Automated tool that launches an AWS cluster and sets up Fluo/Accumulo on it
-* [Production] - Sets up Fluo on a cluster where Accumulo, Hadoop & Zookeeper are running
+* [Install instructions][install] - Manually set up Fluo on a cluster where Accumulo, Hadoop & Zookeeper are running

 Except for [quickstart], all above will set up a Fluo application that will be idle unless you create client & observer code for your application.
 You can either [create your own